Sums of squares and orthogonal integral vectors: Integral quaternions

-\begin{lm} Suppose that $\theta,\eta,\pi\in\BE$ such that $\Norm(\pi)=p$ is a prime in~$\BZ$.
+\begin{lm} Suppose that $\theta,\eta,\pi\in\BE$, such that $\Norm(\pi)=p$ is a prime in~$\BZ$.
 If $\pi\mid\theta$, $p\mid\konj{\theta}\eta$ but $p$ does not divide $\theta$, then $\pi\mid\eta$. \end{lm}

-\begin{proof} By Lemma~\ref{quat_lnko}, $(p,\theta)_r=(\pi)_r$, that is, $\pi = \theta\tau_1+p\tau_2$ for some $\tau_1,\tau_2\in\BE$.
-Hence $\konj{\pi}\eta = \konj{\tau_1}\konj{\theta}\eta+p\konj{\tau_2}\eta$, and as $p$ divides $\konj{\theta}\eta$ we get that $p\mid \konj{\pi}\eta$.
-Using $p=\konj{\pi}\pi$ this shows that $\pi\mid\eta$. \end{proof}
+\begin{proof} By Lemma~\ref{quat_lnko}, $(p,\theta)_r=(\pi)_r$, that is, $\pi = \theta\tau_1+p\tau_2$, for some $\tau_1,\tau_2\in\BE$.
+Hence, $\konj{\pi}\eta = \konj{\tau_1}\konj{\theta}\eta+p\konj{\tau_2}\eta$, and as $p$ divides $\konj{\theta}\eta$, we get that $p\mid \konj{\pi}\eta$.
+Using $p=\konj{\pi}\pi$, this shows that $\pi\mid\eta$. \end{proof}

 \begin{thm} An integral quaternion is irreducible in the ring $\BE$ if and only if its norm is a prime in $\BZ$ (see Theorem 377 of \cite{HW79}).
 The only elements of $\BE$ whose norm is $2$ are $\lambda=1+i$ and its left associates.
-If $p>2$ is a prime in $\BZ$, then there exist exactly $24(p+1)$ integral quaternions whose norm is $p$. \end{thm}
+If $p>2$ is a prime in $\BZ$, then there exist exactly $24(p+1)$ integral quaternions whose norm is $p$ (see the note right after the proof of Theorem~3 in Section~5.3 of~\cite{CS03}). \end{thm}

-\begin{cor} The number of integral quaternions with norm~$n$ is $24$ times the sum of positive, odd divisors of~$n$. \end{cor}
+\begin{cor} The number of integral quaternions with norm~$n$ is $24$ times the sum of positive odd divisors of~$n$. \end{cor}